PaulWieland/ratgdo/docs/index.md

 ## Installing the firmware
 1. You must use Google Chrome or a Chromium based browser.
 No other browsers support serial device communication at this time.
-2. Connect ESP8266 with USB cable.
-It's recommended to do this with the ESP8266 removed from the ratgdo shield.
+2. Connect ratgdo to your Mac or PC with USB cable (Additional USB to UART drivers may be required).
 3. [Click here to launch the ratgdo ESP Web Tools flasher](flash.html)
 4. Choose the version you wish to install
   * **ratgdo** - includes WiFi configuration through ESP Tools.
 After flashing the firmware, ESP tools will ask you for your WiFi credentials.
 After the ESP8266 connects to your network, you will be given the option to _Vist Device_ so you can configure the MQTT settings.
   * **ratgdo (WiFi Disabled)** - If you do not wish to use WiFi or MQTT, choose the _WiFi Disabled_ version.
 With this version you can control the garage door with the ratgdo dry contacts only.

 ## Mounting Suggestion
-The ratgdo shield has a pair of holes in it which can be used to physically mount the board.
+The ratgdo board has a pair of holes in it which can be used to physically mount the board.
 The easiest method is to use a zip tie to mount the board to the slots in the translucent white light cover.

 ## Disclaimer
 Use this device at your own risk.